Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 The Viking Compass, also known as Vegvisir, has 9 points to represent 9 worlds.

-Like most compass tattoos, it represents guidance and protection on a journey.
+Like most compass tattoos, a Vegvisir tattoo represents guidance and protection on a journey.

-Because Odin represents ultimate knowledge and wisdom, a Viking Compass and Odin tattoo may represent a more intellectual journey.
+Because Odin tattoos represent ultimate knowledge and wisdom, an Odin with a Viking compass tattoo may represent a more intellectual journey.

 So you’ve decided on an epic image for your Odin tattoo.

-You’ve won the inner battle, but now it’s time to enter the war between tattoo styles.
+You’ve won the inner endeavor, but now it’s time to enter the discussion between tattoo styles.

 There are so many tattoo aesthetics, both innovative and traditional, that may suit your Odin tattoo.